According to Forbes, only 1 out of 3 small businesses make it past the 10-year mark.

 Once I changed my mindset of “Me against the world,” shit started happening in my life and my business.
 It’s in our DNA to help people.
 There is so much generosity out there, you just have to be willing to accept it.
 Send a message to someone who is 10 steps ahead of you in their career.
 Put some thought into what you want to learn from them and have the courage to ask that question.

 Put some money aside to hire outside help.
 Even if it’s just hiring a housekeeper or a virtual assistant, free up your time so you can complete the tasks that only you can do.
 You can hire a VA in the Phillippines for literally $5 per hour and they will do WONDERS when it comes to administrative tasks.
 I DON’T recommend hiring them for anything other than simple, easy-to-manage tasks like email management.
 But even that can take so much off your plate.

 When you’re ready to take your wellness business seriously and set yourself up for sustainable success, feel free to reach out.
-My team and I can create an actionable content marketing plan that will bring in leads while you sleep.
+We can work together to create an actionable content marketing plan that will bring in leads while you sleep.
 You just have to make the decision to move forward…